- Best corner TV mount

 #1 Most affordable

-This full-motion corner tv wall mount can swivel 90 degrees in each direction, +3 degrees up and -15 degrees down.
+This full-motion corner TV wall mount can swivel 90 degrees in each direction, +3 degrees up and -15 degrees down.
 For the price, practically has nearly the same functions as the more expensive options.

 Overall, the bracket is lightweight, and the installation is quite easy.